samsung-cnct/kraken/README.md

 ### Required configuration changes
 For an AWS cluster, you need to set several fields before using the config file file you created, as listed below.
 *  **Cluster name**  All kraken clusters should have a unique name so their assets can be easily identified by humans in the AWS console (no more than 32 characters).
 Set the cluster name in the `deployment.clusters.name` field.
 This dotted notation refers to the hierarchical structure of a YAML file where the cluster is a sub field of deployment.
 Find this line near the bottom of the file in the `deployment` section.
+GKE cluster names must use lower case letters.

 The following fields are in the `definitions` section of the configuration file.
 In lieu of specifying all of the following, you can simply put your credentials in the AWS credentials file from where kraken will access them.